typeof(1:5)

 x <- lapply(1:1000, function(i) rnorm(1000))

 gcinfo(FALSE)PROTECT and UNPROTECT at C level.
 If you write C code that creates R objects (via .Call()), you must tell the garbage collector about them.
-The collector can run at any allocation point, and if your newly created SEXP is not reachable from any root, it will be swept away.
+The collector can run at any allocation point, and if your newly created SEXP is not reachable from any root, it will be swept away while you are still using it.
 The PROTECT() macro adds an object to a protection stack; UNPROTECT(n) removes the last n entries.
-Forgetting to PROTECT is the most common source of bugs in R’s C extensions: intermittent segfaults that depend on when the GC happens to run.
+Forgetting to PROTECT is the single most common source of bugs in R’s C extensions: intermittent segfaults that depend on the exact moment the GC happens to run, which means they almost never reproduce on the developer’s machine and almost always reproduce in production.

 /* Example: a C function callable from R via .Call() */